How Periodization Training Can Boost Your Results

 “Periodization allows you to take a step-by-step approach towards building strength and gaining mobility with thoughtful periods of enhanced recovery,” he adds.

-645 purposefully alternates between cardio, strength-endurance training, lifting for hypertrophy, mobility work, and power training.
+645 purposely alternates between cardio, strength-endurance training, lifting for hypertrophy, mobility work, and power training.

-The variety is guaranteed to keep you engaged and deliver results—without leaving you completely exhausted after every workout.
+The variety is guaranteed to keep you engaged and to deliver results — without leaving you completely exhausted after every workout.